BOTOX® for TMJ Treatment in San Francisco, CA

 Advances in laser technology have made it possible to treat many cases of TMJ Disorder with low-level laser therapy (LLLT), also referred to as low-level light therapy or photobiomodulation therapy.
 LLLT utilizes the state-of-the-art LightWalker® laser device to address inflammation in the area of the temporomandibular joint and repair tissues.
 With its ability to reduce pain caused by TMD, this treatment may serve as an ideal alternative to drug therapies for many patients.

-Low-level laser techniques offer some of the most innovative therapies for a variety of common conditions, and have proven particularly beneficial for many patients suffering from TMD.
+Low-level laser techniques offer some of the most innovative therapies for a variety of common conditions and have proven particularly beneficial for many patients suffering from TMD.
 Not only can low-level laser/photobiomodulation therapy help restore tissues and diminish pain, but the treatment can also encourage wound healing and improve circulation.
 Dr. Cornehl offers two methods of low-level laser therapy: Biostimulation and Bioinhibition.
-The use of lower-density laser energy can stimulate the healing of joints, tendons, and wounds while minimizing inflammation; the use of higher density energy can help block neural pathways from producing significant sensations of pain while aiding the healing process and enhancing circulation.
+The use of lower-density laser energy can stimulate the healing of joints, tendons, and wounds while minimizing inflammation; the use of higher-density energy can help block neural pathways from producing significant sensations of pain while aiding the healing process and enhancing circulation.

 Low-level laser therapy is a non-invasive procedure and should not create a sensation of heat on the skin during treatment.
 This method has been utilized for years in the treatment of musculoskeletal conditions and, for ideal candidates, can be very effective for inflammation and pain in the area of the temporomandibular joint.

-Continual At-Home Maintenance
+Tips for At-Home Maintenance

 Since there are several factors that contribute to TMJ syndrome, there may be several approaches to your TMJ treatment.
 One approach involves the introduction of home-treatment strategies.
 Many of these strategies include certain types of exercises and adjustments to daily habits that may help relieve symptoms.
 At-home TMJ maintenance recommendations may include: